Last revision: 06/14/2023

 An Affidavit of Release, Waiver, and Quitclaim for Employment is used when an employee voluntarily resigns from employment.

 When an employee resigns from employment, they are usually given a "final pay" which includes all remaining salaries and other contractual and legal benefits that the employee has earned but has not yet received.
-When the final pay is given, the employer would usually want to protect its interest by asking the employee to sign an Affidavit or Release, Waiver, and Quitclaim which would state that the employer has paid everything that is owing to the employee and that the employee has no other claims against the employer.
+When the final pay is given, the employer would usually want to protect its interest by asking the employee to sign an Affidavit or Release, Waiver, and Quitclaim which would state that the employer has paid everything that is owed to the employee and that the employee has no other claims against the employer.
 In other words, the employee is waiving any and all claims in favor of the final pay.
-Because of this, the Affidavit of Release, Waiver, and Quitclaim would also include a statement that the employee is waiving any and all claims against the employer that is connected to or arising out of the employment relationship.
+Because of this, the Affidavit of Release, Waiver, and Quitclaim would also include a statement that the employee is waiving any and all claims against the employer that are connected to or arising out of the employment relationship.

 Once an Affidavit of Release, Waiver, and Quitclaim is signed by the employee, they can generally take no further action against the other party, in connection to the specific incident.
 This means that the parties may be giving up some of their legal rights.
 Therefore, if the parties have any concerns about this, they should seek legal advice.